de846/de846.github.io/LFS.md

 The bison tests took over 30 minutes to complete.
 I think it ran something like 564 tests.
 I went back to Leetcode while I waited for the tests to pass.

 I've spent the last hour just going through basic compilations that are nothing more than `./configure --prefix=/tools && make && make check && make install`, so just doing a lot of waiting.
 It's 8:54PM ET.

+I just had a `make check` fail against `make-4.3`.
+I really hope that doesn't bite me later.
+It was just one test and didn't look very important.